-- 20. Peer: Hmmm, did I say that?
-Well anyway, so instead of just saying, "I'm going to quit smoking pot," I'm going to say, "I am getting into recovery."
-I like that!
-This week I'll take a drug test on Monday and Friday, tell you and maybe my counselor if I've used or not, take the kids to the park three times, and go to the movies with my wife Saturday night. - 21.
-Ally: Now that's measurable and stated positively!
-Here's the next IMPACT question is this Achievable given your present situation and current abilities? - 22.
-Peer: I think so.
+- 22. Peer: I think so.
 I've gone months in jail without smoking pot so this should be easy breezy.
-I still have a little dough left over from my last check and it should be enough to by the gas, cover the ice creams and get two movie tickets.
+I still have a little left over from my last check and it should be enough to by the gas, cover the ice creams and get two movie tickets.
 Maybe my spouse's sister will watch the kids. - 23.
-Ally: Just to be sure, on a 0 to 10 scale with 0 = very unlikely and 10 = definitely will happen, how confident are you that when we get together next week you'll have done every one of these activities? - 24.
+Recovery Ally: Just to be sure, on a 0 to 10 scale with 0 = very unlikely and 10 = definitely will happen, how confident are you that when we get together next week you'll have done every one of these activities? - 24.
 Peer: It's about a six, I've wanted to do these things, well not the drug tests but everything else, they just never seem to happen on a regular basis. - 25.
-Ally: You seem determined and you are looking forward to it.
+Recovery Ally: You seem determined and you are looking forward to it.
 I wonder what, if anything, would move that six to a seven or eight? - 26.
 Peer: It's about the other stuff I have got to do.
 I'm looking for a job and I take pick-up jobs as often as I can so we can eat and pay the bills.
 Sometimes I'm so tired.
-There're also times when I kick back and play video games and forget everything else.
-Maybe if I got in the game zone after going to the park would work better? - 27.
-Ally: Being able to financially provide for your family is important to you and juggling those responsibilities saps your energy.
+There's also times when I kick back and play video games and forget everything else.
+Maybe if I got in the game zone after going to the park would work? - 27.
+Recovery Ally: Being able to financially provide for your family is important to you and juggling those responsibilities saps your energy.
 However, you can reward yourself for going to the park by playing video games.
 There's also getting lucky, as you hoped before!
-So, is this a Call for actions that you can take on a regular basis? - 28.
+So is this a Call for actions that you can take on a regular basis? - 28.
 Peer: Well yeah. - 29.
-Ally: So summarize this week's plan as you write this in your WHAM Recovery Take Home Log or SCORE Board for this week so that it is Time-limited - 30.
-Peer: My recovery from smoking pot begins by taking drug tests Monday and Friday, telling you and maybe my counselor if I use or not and your giving you my test results, taking my kids to the park three times and me and my babe going to the movies once next week.
+Recovery Ally: To summarize while you write this in your WHAM Recovery Take Home Log or SCORE Board, and in terms of this being Time-limited, your recovery from smoking pot begins by taking a drug test on Monday and Friday, telling me and maybe your counselor if you use or not and your drug test results, taking your children to the park three times and your spouse to the movies once next week.
+These activities will help you to avoid getting arrested and you expect this to be a lot of fun and maybe provide some additional benefits.
+Thanks for going over this with me today.
+Would it be helpful if I called Friday to do a recovery check-in and see how you are doing? - 30.
+Peer: Yeah, I can spend more time doing things with my family and maybe they'll stop expecting me to go back to jail.
+Sure, give me a call or send me a text if you don't hear from me by Friday afternoon after I see that dang PO.